K-and-R/validation_skipper/README.md

 # ValidationSkipper

-Every once in a while you may want to skip validations on some of the attributes in your model.

-This Rails gem will help you easily declare which attributes to skip and allow you to choose when to skip them.
+This Rails gem lets you easily declare which attribute validations to skip in you models, and choose when to skip them in your controllers.

-**WARNING:** Skipping validations is not considered best practice (albeit sometimes it is necessary), so skip them at your own risk!

 ## Installation